Tekkare/concrete-biopython/Design.md

 ## Features

 - FheSeq functions: the implemented (and todo) functions of **FheSeq** classes are the same as those of **Biopython.Seq** classes (when they are possible to do in FHE).
-- Alphabet setting for bitwidth optimization: the FheSeqMaker object requires an alphabet specifying the minimal set of characters required, which improves the FHE speed.
+- Alphabet setting for bitwidth optimization: the SeqInterface object requires an alphabet specifying the minimal set of characters required, which improves the FHE speed.
 - BioCircuit: this concrete circuit wrapper could be reused for other projects.